Resource Guide

 “We sponsor events that focus on sexual health and well being.
 The goal is to strengthen the ties that bind us as African American gay, bi and same-gender-loving men.”

-Gender Justice League SafeHouse
+Gender Justice League Community Security Program

 Jewish Family Service